netskopeoss/ta_cloud_exchange/README.md

 Note: If you want to add your SSL certificate, you can add them to the `ta_cloud_exchange/data/ssl_certs` directory.
 The name of certificate file should be `cte_cert.crt` and `cte_cert_key.key`<br>

 ## Troubleshooting
-If bad gateway is received when you try to login:
+If the bad gateway is received when you try to log in:
  - Check if  step 2 was done correctly:
  `ls -lash data`
  ```